 - Uplands — surface erosion from areas of exposed soil

 - Urban areas and other developed land uses

 According to several scientific studies, the greatest contributors to increased sediment in the Minnesota River are ravines, bluffs and streambanks, often referred to as “near-channel sources.”

-The strategy emphasizes the importance of citizen involvement in setting short- and long-term goals, tracking progress, and adapting to future research and monitoring.
+The sediment reduction strategy emphasizes the importance of citizen involvement in setting short- and long-term goals, tracking progress, and adapting to future research and monitoring.

 Regardless of the main cause or causes, many of the solutions are the same.
 They can range from traditional conservation practices that reduce soil erosion on cropland, to innovative practices and programs that increase water storage on the land.

 - Report: Identifying Sediment Sources in the Minnesota River Basin